Roy's Motel & Café, Amboy, California

 straight as a string to the horizon, I love it!

-near Amarillo, to have a shop at the highway, doesn't mean it will survive
+near Amarillo, to have a gas station with a shop at the highway, doesn't mean it will survive

 the famous Blue Swallow Motel close to the Roadrunner Lodge (often fully booked)